7 Things That Influence Success

 5) Marketing

-Marketing is often considered a dirty word by new business owners, like some underhanded way to get someone to buy our product.
-The reality is that most of us are simply scared to put ourselves out there; too timid to try.
-We are afraid of failure and scared of rejection.
-But marketing isn’t simply running around wearing a crazy mascot costume, twirling a sign around on the side of the highway.
-Marketing is an attitude; it’s the way you conduct yourself and your business.
-While there are many ways to go about it, the biggest failure is succumbing to your own fears and not putting yourself out there at all.
+Marketing is often considered a dirty word by new business owners, almost as if it’s some underhanded way to get someone to buy our product.
+The reality is that most of us are scared to put ourselves out there, too timid to stand in front of someone else and pitch our wares.
+We are afraid of failure and intimidated by rejection.
+The truth is that marketing isn’t simply running around wearing a crazy mascot costume and twirling a sign around on the side of the road.
+Marketing is an attitude; it’s the way we conduct ourselves and run our businesses.
+While there are many ways to go about it, the biggest failure we can have is succumbing to our own fears and not putting ourselves out there.

 6) Liability

 Owning a business is risky; lawsuits happen.
-It’s an unfortunate part of business, and you must be prepared for this eventual reality.
-Take the necessary steps to minimize your exposure and maximize your (eventual) ability to defend yourself in court.
-Provide a good product to your client.
-Attempt to align their expectations with reality.
-Protect yourself with a legitimate service contract.
-Educate yourself on common problems and current litigation.
-And take advantage of one of the most important methods of protecting your business: having a comprehensive insurance policy.
+It’s an unfortunate part of being an inspectors, and we must be prepared for this reality.
+It’s imperative that we take the steps necessary to minimize our exposure and maximize our (eventual) ability to defend ourselves in court.
+It’s not all that hard to do.
+We need to provide a quality product to our clients.
+We must attempt to align our clients’ expectations with reality.
+We should protect ourselves with a legitimate service contract.
+It is necessary that we educate ourselves on common problems and current litigation.
+And it’s imperative that we take advantage of one of the most important methods of protecting our business: having a comprehensive insurance policy.

 7) Business Management

 Often, we go into a new venture, business or otherwise, unprepared for the reality of the situation.
-Many new home inspectors go into business with blinders on, not realizing that they are now the inspector, marketer, bookkeeper, accountant, secretary, human resources director, complaint department, legal adviser, and on and on.
-Many people are good at doing a home inspection, but they fail because they suck at all the other aspects of owning a business.
-You must put as much energy into learning how to successfully complete a P&L statement as you do in becoming a good inspector.
-Utilize every educational opportunity available, taking advantage of every tip and trick you can find to muddle through these other aspects of running your new business.
+Many new inspectors go into business with blinders on, not realizing that they are now the inspector, marketer, bookkeeper, accountant, secretary, human resources director, complaint department, legal adviser, and on and on.
+Many people who are otherwise good at doing an inspection end up failing because they aren’t good at all the other aspects of running a business.
+We must put as much energy into learning how to successfully complete a P&L statement as we do in doing a good inspection.
+Utilize every educational opportunity available, taking advantage of every tip and trick we can find to muddle through these other aspects of running a business.

 Starting a new business is certainly no cake-walk.
-It involves a lot of hard work and sleepless nights.
-However, with determination and desire, you can become one of the success stories.
-Take the necessary steps to go into your new venture with your eyes wide open.
-Investigate the industry, so that you know what you’ll be up against and you’ll have a few ideas on how to deal with the inevitable problems.
-Being prepared can help lessen your stress and increase your chance of success.
+It involves a lot of hard work and many sleepless nights.
+However, with a little determination and desire, we can become one of the success stories.
+We need to take the necessary steps to go into our new venture with our eyes wide open.
+Learn as much as we can about the industry, so that we know what we’ll be up against and we’ll have some ideas on how to deal with the inevitable problems.

 Would you like to get an email every Friday where we share the newest things we’ve discovered about home inspections?
 CLICK HERE to sign up.